Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Introduction

 \section{Introduction}

-Since the first laboratory-confirmed case of COVID-19, an infectious disease caused by the SARS-CoV-2 virus, in the United States in January 2020, there have been approximately 111 million total confirmed infections, 1.2 million deaths, and 7 million hospitalizations as of June 2023.
+Since the first laboratory-confirmed case of COVID-19, an infectious disease caused by the SARS-CoV-2 virus, in the United States (U.S.) in January 2020, there have been approximately 111 million total confirmed infections, 1.2 million deaths, and 7 million hospitalizations as of June 2023.
 Despite the end of the pandemic phase and declining mortality rates, COVID-19 remains a significant global health concern.
-According to the CDC COVID-19 Dashboard, as of 2024, the disease exhibited a peak weekly test positivity of 18\% in the US.
-Furthermore, while the recorded 4.8 hospitalization rate per 10,000 population as of August 10, 2024, may appear comparatively low, it underscores the continuing impact of the disease.
-According to communications received from the CDC, hospitals will be mandated to report COVID-19 hospitalizations again starting in mid-November 2024, indicating the resurgence of the disease.
+According to the Centers for Disease Control and Prevention (CDC) COVID-19 Dashboard, the disease exhibited a peak weekly test positivity of 18\% in the U.S. in 2024.
+Although the recorded hospitalization rate of 4.8 per 10,000 population on August 10, 2024, may appear comparatively low, it underscores the continuing impact of the disease.
+According to communications received from the CDC, hospitals are mandated to report COVID-19 hospitalizations again starting in mid-November 2024, indicating the resurgence of the disease.
 The COVID-19 pandemic strained healthcare resources and overloaded hospitals, exacerbating the dramatic loss of human life.
-SARS-CoV-2 spreads rapidly, causing severe complications due to its high reproduction rate, ability to spread via asymptomatic individuals, prevalence in close-contact settings in densely populated areas, mutation into more transmissible variants, and inconsistent application of preventive public health measures across the US.
-As a result, the demand for travel nurses surged during the pandemic, aligning with shifting of COVID-19 infection hotspots \citep{cole2021, longyear2020travel}.
+SARS-CoV-2 spreads rapidly, causing severe complications due to its high reproduction rate, the ability to spread via asymptomatic individuals, the prevalence of close-contact settings in densely populated areas, continual mutation into more transmissible variants, and the inconsistent application of preventive public health measures across the U.S. As a result, the demand for travel nurses surged during the pandemic, aligning with shifts in COVID-19 infection hotspots \citep{cole2021, longyear2020travel}.
 This was partially a geospatial problem related to the timely allocation of limited human and medical resources.
-Reliable geographic forecasting of COVID-19 hospital admissions could have alleviated this burden through policy-relevant decision-making and proactive allocation of resources in regional hotspots, i.e.\, areas of increased demand.
+Reliable geographic forecasting of COVID-19 hospital admissions could have alleviated this burden through policy-relevant decision-making and proactive allocation of resources in regional hotspots (i.e.\, areas of increased demand).